 The RD-LDP mobility model allows to setup mobility scenarios in a very flexible way by appropriate distribution functions.
-While a manual setup of scenarios is possible, e.g. with a graphical editor as depicted in figure 6, we believe that a key advantage of the RD-LDP model is that the parameterization can be obtained automatically from existing mobility patterns like real-world traces.
-In this section, we introduce a method to transform existing mobility patterns to the RD-LDP model and we illustrate the feasibility of this approach for traces generated by the random waypoint mobility model.
+While a manual setup of scenarios is possible, we believe that a key advantage of the RD-LDP model is that the parameterization can be obtained automatically from existing mobility patterns like real-world traces.
+In this section, we introduce a method to transform existing mobility patterns to the RD-LDP model and illustrate the feasibility of this approach for traces of a random waypoint mobility model.

-4.1 Conversion Method
+A. Conversion Method